farly-sdk/farly_flutter_sdk/README.md

 ### Releasing

 First, bump the version in `pubspec.yaml` and `ios/farly_flutter_sdk.yaml`.
+Don't forget to fill in the CHANGELOG.md file.

 Then run the following commands (you will need to be logged in on pub.dev):